-Landowners are generally immune from liability if they do not charge a fee to use their property for recreational purposes.
-Requiring payment to use one's property in order to access a river or other body of water can play a big part in determining liability and protection from legal action on private land and landowners may not be protected if fees are charged.
-State recreational use statutes address such fees.
+Requiring payment to use one's property in order to access a river or other body of water can play a big part in determining liability and protection from legal action on private land.
+As a landowner, do you charge fees to people who are using your property for recreation-related purposes?
+You are generally IMMUNE from liability if no fees are charged.
+You may NOT be protected if fees are charged.
+There are exceptions in a few states, reference the individual states recreational use statutes for details.